jasdeepkhalsa/dotfiles/commands.md

 _Outputs something like /bin/bash to use with a shebang (#!) in a shell script e.g. "#!/bin/bash" or a Windows file path_

+## AFTER CREATING A SHELL SCRIPT TEST TO SEE IF IT WILL RUN ##

+This is generally for shell scripts placed in e.g. `/etc/cron.hourly/` or `/etc/cron.weekly/`

+* run-parts --test `/etc/cron.hourly/`

+Please note: scripts placed in these cron directories sometimes need their extensions removed e.g. test.sh should be test, and should be executable with the command: `sudo chmod +x test`

 ## RUN WEBCAM - LOAD VIDEO MODULE ##
 * `sudo modprobe uvcvideo`